ProvTools/prov-cpl/backends/cpl-odbc/README.txt

 To verify that the drivers are installed, please execute: odbcinst -q -d

-  2. Installing ODBC data sources in Ubuntu
+  2. Installing ODBC data sources on Ubuntu
 ---------------------------------------------

 The easiest way to add a data source is to use ODBCConfig available from